NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

 APIConnectionError              # The Kubernetes API returned an error.
 InvalidVolumeParameterError     # Invalid parameters specified for the FlexCache volume.
 ConnectionTypeError             # Invalid connection type specified.
+NetAppRestError                 # Error with the NetApp REST API.
 ```